kilofox/kohana/modules/database/guide/database/results.md

 ### Select - `get()`

 Sometime you only want a single value from a query.
 The `get()` method returns the value of the named column from the current row.
-The second parameter, `$default`, is used to supply a default value when the result is NULL.
+The second parameter, `$default`, is used to supply a default value when the result is null.

 	$totalUsers = DB::select([DB::expr('COUNT(`username`)'), 'total_users'])
 		->from('users')